MartinOpat/Non-AI-Chessbot/ideas.md

 - Try the TSP

 - Look into how to actually make it faster so that we can go deeper

+- Quiescence Search: Implement a quiescence search that continues the search in positions with    possible tactical sequences (captures and checks), to avoid evaluating unstable positions.

+- Transposition Table: Use a hash table to store previously evaluated positions (identified by a Zobrist hash or similar) and their evaluation.
+This can save time if the same position is reached through different move orders.

 # AI-ed suggestions: